mkm1879/Civet/README.txt

 An ant build.xml file is included.
 It has some of my local directory structure so it will need a little editing.
 PublishCivet.bat and PublishCivetAnt.bat files show how I package up the executable jar file.
 These assume the existence of a ./lib folder with all the listed library jar files.
 I will supply most of them or download newer and update the version numbers, etc.  JPedal and SqlServer if used require separate download.
-Note: JPedal would need to be renamed from jpedalXFA.jar or jpedal_LGPL.jar (or whatever) to just jpedal.jar.

 The CivetConfig.txt file will require extensive editing to conform to local absolute file paths, IP addresses, email settings, etc.